ANSSI-FR/rust-guide/src/en/devenv.md

 [rustfmt]: https://github.com/rust-lang/rustfmt

-### Rustfix
+### Cargo fix

-Included with Rust, since the end of 2018, Rustfix is a tool dedicated in fixing compiler warnings as well as easing transitions between editions.
+The `cargo fix` command is a tool dedicated in fixing compiler warnings as well as easing transitions between editions.

 ```shell
 $ cargo fix
 ```

-To prepare a Rust 2015 project to transition to Rust 2018, one can run:
+To prepare a Rust 2021 project to transition to Rust 2024, one can run:

 ```shell
 $ cargo fix --edition
 ```

-Rustfix will either fix the code to be compatible with Rust 2018 or print a warning that explains the problem.
+Rustfix will either fix the code to be compatible with Rust 2024 or print a warning that explains the problem.
 This problem will have to be fixed manually.
-By running the command (and possibly fixing manually some issues) until there is no warning, one can ensure the code is compatible with both Rust 2015 and Rust 2018.
+By running the command (and possibly fixing manually some issues) until there is no warning, one can ensure the code is compatible with both Rust 2021 and Rust 2024.

-To switch definitely to Rust 2018, one may run:
+To switch definitely to Rust 2024, one may run:

 ```shell
 $ cargo fix --edition-idioms